 EPDM rubber: $5.50 – 6.50 + per sq. ft.

 TPO roofing: $6.0 – 7.0 per sq. ft.

 Modified bitumen and rolled asphalt roofs: $5.50 – 6.50 + per sq. ft.

 Spray Foam Roofing: $4.5 – 7+ per sq. ft.

 You can use our Flat Roof Calculator to quickly and accurately estimate the cost of replacement.

-Flat roof materials cost less than ones used on sloped roofs.
+In general, materials used on flat roofs cost less than ones used on sloped ones.

-EPDM is about $1.50 per sq foot, making it the cheapest single ply membrane.
+EPDM is $1.50 per sq foot, making it the cheapest single ply membrane.

 Tar roofs are installed extremely rarely, have to be special ordered and therefore pricing is not readily available.